RahulBhowmick0/RahulBhowmick0/README.md

 # 💫 About Me:
-Hi 👋, I'm Rahul B. aka 7omahawk, I'm passionate at Cybersecurity and regular learner.
-Currently I'm practicing CTF on tryhackme.
+Hi 👋, I'm Rahul B. aka 7omahawk, passionate about Cybersecurity and a regular learner.
+Currently, I'm practicing CTF on [TryHackMe](https://tryhackme.com/p/7omahawk)
+.
 My goal is to learn about offensive security.
 Welcome to my GitHub Profile.

 ## 🌐 Social Media: